-One of the reader questions I get asked the most both on the blog and on Instagram is how to know what to see and what to skip when planning a trip and how to know which items are the best to have on your itinerary for a specific destination.
+One of the things that I get asked the most both about travel is how to know what to see and what to skip when planning a trip and how to know which items are the best to have on your itinerary for a specific destination.
 This can be a difficult process to figure out, what to see and what to skip, and while some of it is trial and error, here is how I’ve figured out what to see and what not to when I visit destinations and all the travel tips I can offer on the subject.

 Do your research and make a short list of spots you might want to see.